mapping your sacred biography

 In numerology, “11 is also associated with spirituality, creativity, and innovation.” – source

-I was constantly starving while nursing twins and that first year my parents paid for a housekeeper to come to our home a couple of times a week to make me breakfast and do our laundry.
+I was constantly starving while nursing twins, and that first year, my parents paid for a housekeeper to come to our home a couple of times a week to make me breakfast and do our laundry.
 And that literally kept me alive.

-In the second 11-year cycle I was pushed past my coping limits as a caregiver to attend to my daughters’ needs.
+In the second 11-year cycle, I was pushed past my coping limits as a caregiver to attend to my daughters’ needs.
 I am grateful I learned to be a strong advocate for their care.
-Because I had twins with chronic illnesses I developed skills I never would have needed with healthy kids.
-And ultimately the tools I gathered in my self-healing toolbox helped me to deal with my own chronic illness, and led me to develop the Sacred Self-Healing Method.
+Because I had twins with chronic illnesses, I developed skills I never would have needed with healthy kids.
+And ultimately, the tools I gathered in my self-healing toolbox helped me to deal with my own chronic illness, and led me to develop the Sacred Self-Healing Method.

 This second 11-year cycle of mothering my twins was about the hardships of caregiving, the heartbreak of having sick kids, and creatively finding the treatments and resources so that my daughters could thrive.
 It also coincided with my spiritual awakening, and the last eleven years have seen me earn advanced degrees, write and publish two books, create the Sacred Self-Healing Certificate Program, and innovate my offerings to serve those with chronic illness and their caregivers, to teach forgiveness, and to provide Sacred Deathcare services to anyone wanting to approach death from a conscious, loving perspective.